nextest-rs/nextest/site/src/docs/stability/index.md

     Experimental features are not part of the public API.
 They may change or be removed in a patch release.

-Within a version series, the public API will be append-only.
+Within a version series (currently 0.9.x), the public API will be append-only.
 New options or keys may be added, but existing keys will continue to be as they were.
 Existing options may be deprecated but will not be removed within a version series, except via the policy listed in [Making behavior changes](#making-behavior-changes).